The Echo (2008 film): Plot

 After serving prison time for manslaughter, Bobby Reynolds is released on probation from Rikers, and moves to the old apartment in East Village, New York, where his lonely mother lived and died while he was incarcerated.
 He finds a job as a mechanic at the Houston Auto Repair shop owned by the supportive Hector Rodriguez and tries to rebuild his life.

 However, he is deemed an outcast and his former friends and neighbors do not want to talk to him.
 He meets his former girlfriend, Alyssa, who works as waitress and studies in a design school, and they tentatively resume their relationship.
-Bobby begins hearing strange noises, finds blood in his apartment, and overhears an argument between Walter, an abusive police officer, his wife Gina, and their daughter Carly next door in Room 517.
+Bobby begins hearing strange noises and finds blood on a pillow on his mother's bed in his apartment.
+He finds a strange hole in the wall behind the apartment's piano; when he pokes his finger in, something draws blood.
+He hears strange scraping noises that appear to emanate from the floor, and finds blood on the keys of the piano and (inside the piano) some bloody fingernails wrapped in a cloth.
+He overhears an argument between Walter, an abusive police officer, his wife Gina, and their daughter Carly next door in Room 517.
 He finds bottles of pills in the bathroom and learns from the manager that his mother had locked herself in her apartment for a week prior to her death.

 When Bobby next hears an argument ensue in Room 517, he bangs on the door and tries to intervene.
 Walter comes to his door and tells him to mind his own business.
 On another evening, Bobby overhears Walter beating Gina next door, and sees Carly standing in front of his door.
 He invites her in and calls the police on the tenants next door.
 However, it turns out that Room 517 has been empty for several years.
 Bobby continues to hear things; his experiences affect his job performance, and his relationship with Alyssa starts to deteriorate, with her thinking he is crazy.